 Are you interested in filing a Talcum Powder Lawsuit?
 Get a free consultation today.

-Johnson and Johnson has been ordered to pay $127 Million in damages for talcum powder ovarian cancer lawsuits.
+Johnson and Johnson has been ordered to pay over $700 Million in damages for talcum powder ovarian cancer lawsuits.

-$55 Million Dollar Talcum Powder Lawsuit Verdict Against Johnson and Johnson
+$55 Million Talcum Powder Lawsuit Verdict Against Johnson and Johnson

 Gloria Ristesund, from South Dakota, has filed a lawsuit against Johnson & Johnson, after she was diagnosed with ovarian cancer after decades of use of the company’s talc-containing products.

 In may 2016, Missouri state court awarded Ristesund with $5 million in compensatory damages and $50 million in punitive damages.
 Her cancer is now in remission.